open-telemetry/opentelemetry-cpp-contrib/instrumentation/spdlog/README.md

 - vcpkg **_(optional)_**

 ### Build
-As a preparation step, both depedencies need to be built and available in the development environment.
+As a preparation step, both dependencies need to be built and available in the development environment.
 This can be a manual build, by following the instructions for the corresponding package, or one could opt to use a package management system such as _vcpkg_ or _conan_.

 Assuming the packages are available on the system, configure CMake as usual: